apple2373/chainer_caption_generation/README.md

 The training data is MSCOCO.
 I used GoogleNet to extract  images feature in advance (preprocessed them before training), and then trained language model to generate caption.

 I made pre-trained model available.
 The model achieves CIDEr of 0.66 for the MSCOCO validation dataset.
-To achieve the better score, introducing beam search to generate image is first step (not implemented yet).
+To achieve the better score, the use of beam search is first step (not implemented yet).
 Also, I think the CNN has to be fine-tuned.

 More information including some sample captions are in my blog post. http://t-satoshi.blogspot.com/2015/12/image-caption-generation-by-cnn-and-lstm.html